⚠️ Please note: we are currently working on updating our tax guidance for 2020/21

 The Ombudsman is entirely independent and can also consider complaints about the Adjudicators Office, but will not normally select a case for investigation if the Adjudicator appears to have taken account of everything relevant.

-If you are not resident in the UK and therefore do not have a current MP, it is still possible to complain as one UK MP is nominated to deal with complaints from overseas.
-The Ombudsman’s office will be able to advise you of the MP holding this role for the time being.
+If you are not resident in the UK and therefore do not have a current MP, it is still possible to complain.
+The Parliament website provides information on how to find out which MP you should contact.

 Do I have to pay my tax bill while HMRC are considering my complaint?

 If you have an outstanding tax bill, you should still pay it whilst HMRC are looking into your complaint, otherwise you could be charged interest and possibly penalties.

 If you pay too much and are due a repayment, HMRC will pay you the repayment and may also pay you interest on the overpaid tax from a set date.